You Support This Site

 CUBE is Great for a first attempt!
 CUBE is great for a well established writer/ director / producer.
 There is a new and wonderful wave of SF/Horror/Action being made these days from wholly new talents like the Wachowski Brothers (THE MATRIX), Sean Gullette and Darren Aronofsky (Pi) and now director Vincenzo Natali, who along with his co-writers / friends Andre Bijelic and Graeme Manson, have brought us CUBE.

 The Digital Visual SFX, of which there are few, were directed by Bob Munroe and John Mariella of C.O.R.E.
-Digital (MIMIC), whose CEO is none other than William Shatner (IMPULSE, INVASION OF THE SPIDER KINGDOM, STAR TREK: THE WRATH OF KHAN).
+Digital (MIMIC), whose CEO is none other than William Shatner (IMPULSE, THE DEVIL'S RAIN, INVASION OF THE SPIDER KINGDOM, STAR TREK: THE WRATH OF KHAN).

 Make-up effects, including the opening scene, were created by Louise Mackintosh, Ray Mackintosh, and Russel Cate of Caligari Studios.